BADWATER Cape Fear 51.4 Miler 3/20/2017

 The Race:

-Badwater Cape Fear 51 miler!
-Or what I call the baby Badwater (compared to Salton Sea and 135).
+Badwater Cape Fear 51 miler! – Or what I call the baby Badwater (compared to the other longer Badwater races, Salton Sea and 135).

-I can’t say enough good things about this race, it was very well orchestrated; the RD, Chris Kostman (World’s Toughest) and volunteers went above and beyond to make the day epic!
+I can’t say enough good things about this race, it was very well orchestrated; the race director, Chris Kostman (World’s Toughest) and volunteers went above and beyond to make the day epic!

 The runners were crazy athletic and inspiring throughout the journey.
 We all cheered one another on, as we rode the struggle bus.

-We ran on road, trail and beach.
+Starting out, we ran on road, and then a short trail section (about 1 mile), and lastly, the beach.
 38.2 miles being on the beach.

 My husband and I ran side by side for the majority of the day.
 We enjoyed the company and shared experience.